 - 3-101.
 Town judge. - 3-102.
 Jurisdiction. - 3-101.
 Town judge.
-The officer designated by the charter to handle judicial matters within the municipality shall preside over the town court and shall be known as the town judge.
-(1974 Code, § 1-501) - 3-102.
+The current (2011) town judge is the town administrator.
+Upon his departure, the following will apply: - (1) Appointment.
+The officer designated by the charter to handle judicial matters within the town shall preside over the town court and shall be known as the town judge. - (2) Salary.
+The salary of the town judge shall be established in the annual budget.
+(1998 Code, § 3-101, modified) - 3-102.
 Jurisdiction.
 The town judge shall have the authority to try persons charged with the violation of municipal ordinances, and to punish persons convicted of such violations by levying a civil penalty under the general penalty provision of this code.